 Moving electrical appliances

 Make sure that all power leads and cables are tied up with none left trailing.
 Failure to do this will present a tripping hazard that could result in serious injury.
-Computer ties or packing tape should work for this.
+Cable ties or packing tape should work for this.

 If you still have the original box that the object came in, you can’t use anything better to transport it.
 However if you don’t, then the most sensible way of transporting appliances is to put them into a strong box and pad with soft fabric items, such as pillows.
 This also helps answer the question of how to pack your bedding!
 An important point to remember is to never pack any appliance when it is still warm; wait for it to cool down thoroughly first.